5 Easy Steps on Infusionsoft Training For Small Businesses To Apply

 1. Importing your email list

 After importing your contact list to the system, you also have to export all your lists from the past systems or contact lists you were using beforehand (from your notes, post-its, spreadsheets, etc.).
-This part is essential because you have to enter as much data from your previous marketing tools as you can and ensure that you’ve input all of it into the Infusionsoft platform.
+This part is essential because you have to enter as much data from your previous marketing tools as you can and ensure that you’ve input all of it into the Infusionsoft by Keap platform.

 To segment and organise your list better, you can create a “TAG”.
 Input all the data and add tags to label each group.
 But let’s not confuse ‘tag categories’ to ‘tags’.
 To better explain the difference between tags and tag categories, let’s put it on the context of a file cabinet.
 The drawer serves as the tag categories where each one stands as one group, while tags are file folders that go into the drawers.
 These tags are what you use to label a contact based on their past transactions with your business that’s recorded on your previous systems.
 An example would be creating a “Customer” or “Prospect” tag and segregate your niche to their designated tags based on any historical purchases they had with your business.

 Before you input all the data in your new system, however, keep a close eye and make sure that you’ve already filtered your list.
 It’s a good way to analyse which customers you should retain and leave behind.
-Once you’re done importing the filtered contacts to Infusionsoft, tags become automatically available for you to edit and update once you’ve already imported the list to the system.
+Once you’re done importing the filtered contacts to Infusionsoft by Keap, tags become automatically available for you to edit and update once you’ve already imported the list to the system.

 2. Setting up the Dashboard

-Although businesses have different metrics and figures you check and analyse on a daily basis, an Infusionsoft expert suggests that you should give focus on your recent and ongoing activities, current and past sales figures, lead generation and your unsubscriber stats.
+Although businesses have different metrics and figures you check and analyse on a daily basis, an Infusionsoft by Keap expert suggests that you should give focus on your recent and ongoing activities, current and past sales figures, lead generation and your unsubscriber stats.
 You can modify your dashboard and add the metrics to track how your business is doing.

 3. Setting up your email bounce campaign